dongdongbh/dongdongbh.github.io/_posts/2020-06-09-file-server.md

 #### Download and upload

-If you want to build you own cloud driver, Seafile, Kodexplorer, owncloud are good choices.
+If you want to build you own cloud driver, Seafile, Kodexplorer, owncloud, nextlcoud are good choices.

 You can build a **ftp** (e.g. vsftpd, sftp) for file upload and download.
 By doing so, you can download and upload your files by ftp, and view it on nginx hosted web.